 My family (Isaiah) has heard about and seen some pretty amazing miracles that happened after people obeyed God’s voice.
 The willingness of people to follow through on the direction of the Holy Spirit allowed God to work in their lives or in the lives of others in profound ways.

 In one instance, God told a young woman, “Give the Kallmans bags of frozen chicken.”
 Back then, my family didn’t have much money, and we had very little food.
 I remembered feeling frustrated.
 My family had tried to follow what we heard from God.
 Why wasn’t He blessing us? we wondered.

 That night, my family had just sat down to a humble dinner of seasoned rice when they heard this woman knock at the door.
 According to Dad, no one in our family had ever met her before.
-She handed the food to my dad and said that she had been told in a dream to give us food.
+She handed the bags to my dad and said that she had been told in a dream to give us food.
 Although she knew that our family lived in the general area, she had no idea which road we lived on, much less in which house.
 She had gone from door to door asking people if they knew where she could find the Kallmans.
 Someone eventually told her.

 My family praised God for His provision and thanked the woman before she left.
 I am almost sure she had a moment or two during her search for our house where she questioned whether she had really heard God’s direction.

 Crazy?
 Absolutely.
 But it was part of God’s provision for my family.
 I know I’m glad that the woman listened and pushed through her own discomfort to obey God.
 Now she has more reason to trust in the voice of the Holy Spirit and have confidence in God’s provision for her life because she saw the result of her obedience.
 Everyone is blessed, everyone is encouraged, and everyone is built up in his or her faith.
 And we ate chicken for a month.